paramatrix-dev/anvil/README.md

 ```
 ![](/examples/00_lego.png)

+For more examples, have a look at the `/examples` directory.

 # Inspiration

-Anvil was originally inspired by the [opencascade](https://crates.io/crates/opencascade) crate.
-We used `opencascade-rs` for a personal project but quickly realized a few drawbacks of the crate:
+Anvil was originally inspired by the [opencascade](https://crates.io/crates/opencascade) crate. `opencascade-rs` was first used as the basis for another project, but we quickly realized a few drawbacks of the crate:
 - basic functionality like `Clone` and `PartialEq` is missing
 - hardly any function, struct, or enum are documented or tested
 - the APIs are inconsistent and feel unintuitive